poldy/OpenCOMAL/README.md

 ### Does Jos Visser, the original author, endorse this fork?

 I don't know.
+Emails sent to his address no longer seem to be read.
-He did not answer the previous maintainer's e-mail and I never sent him one.
-Legally there should not be any problem because OpenComal is licensed under the GPL.
+Legally there should not
+be any problem because OpenComal is licensed under the GPL.

 ### I do not see a new line number after entering `auto`.
 Is this wrong?